chrisnoonan98675/site/xl-release/how-to/create-custom-configuration-types-in-xl-release.markdown

 ## Reference a configuration instance from a custom task

-For information about referencing a configuration instance from a custom task, see the [Jenkins task documentation](reference_manual.html#jenkins-task).
+For information about referencing a configuration instance from a custom task, see [Create a Jenkins task](/xl-release/how-to/create-a-jenkins-task.html).